-We spoke to colleagues at one School-Centred Initial Teacher Training programme to find out how they’ve been using the Early Career Hub to support their trainees.
+We spoke to colleagues at one School-Centred Abbreviated to ITT, the period of academic study and time in school leading to Qualified Teacher Status (QTS) More programme to find out how they’ve been using the Early Career Hub to support their trainees.
 Thank you to Angela Murphy and Sharon Chester of Lincolnshire Teaching School Alliance SCITT for generously sharing your time and insight with us.

 What are some of the key challenges you face